zachleat/zachleat.com/_posts/2021-08-04-svg-animate.md

  />
 ```

-_Learn how to animate a line/curve: [{% imgavatar "css" %}CSS Tricks: How SVG Line Animation Works](https://css-tricks.com/svg-line-animation-works/)_
+_Learn how to animate a line/curve: [{% twitterImageAvatar "css" %}CSS Tricks: How SVG Line Animation Works](https://css-tricks.com/svg-line-animation-works/)_

 Take note of the `begin` attribute above, that will be important later.